 For example, if an employee has been employed in his home country for a period of 20 years and in India for a period of 7 years, the employee's eligible service in India would be 27 years.
 However, it is relevant to note that the calculation of pension is made only on the number of years during which contributions were made on behalf of and by the employee under the EPF Act.
-In the example above, the international worker's pension would be calculated on the 7 years during which contributions if the employee has rendered a minimum eligible service of 10 years.
+In the example above, the international worker's pension would be calculated on the 7 years during which contributions were made on his behalf under the EPF Act.